sdancyger/oracle-db-training/wk 1/readme.md

             - Doctors that do not have seven years experience cannot be affliated with the hospital.
             - The current system needs to track all the registered doctors to ensure criteria of seven years experience is met.
             - The current system needs to track all the patients (outpatient, emergency room, admissions).

+## DFo_2_1_Practice

+Tasks
+1. Identify the possible tables and associated fields from the given scenario:
+Book.com is an online virtual store on the Internet where customers can browse the catalog and select products of interest.
+    a.
+Every book has a title, ISBN, year and price.
+The store also keeps the author and publisher for any book.
+        Table = Book
+        Fields = title, ISBN, year, price
+        Primary key = book_ID

+    b.
+For authors, the database keeps the name, address and the URL of their homepage.
+    c.
+For publishers, the database keeps the name, address, phone number and the URL of their website.
+    d.
+The store has several warehouses, each of which has a code, address and phone number.
+    e.
+The warehouse stocks several books.
+A book may be stocked at multiple warehouses.
+    f.
+The database records the number of copies of a book stocked at various warehouses.
+    g.
+The bookstore keeps the name, address, email-id, and phone number of its customers.
+    h.
+A customer owns several shopping carts.
+A shopping cart is identified by a Shopping_Cart_ID and contains several books.
+    i.
+Some shopping carts may contain more than one copy of same book.
+The database records the number of copies of each book in any shopping cart.
+    j.
+At that time, more information will be needed to complete the transaction.
+Usually, the customer will be asked to fill or select a billing address, a shipping address, a shipping option, and payment information such as credit card number.
+An email notification is sent to the customer as soon as the order is placed.
+        - Possible tables and associated fields include:
+            a.
+Table = Book
+                Fields = title, ISBN, year, price
+                Primary key = book_ID
+            2. Table = Authors
+                Fields = name, address, URL of homepage.
+                Primary key = author_ID
+            3. Table =
+                Fields =

+            4. Table =
+                Fields =

+            5. Table =
+                Fields =

+2. ABC Ltd plans to computerize its sales ordering and stock control system.
+A feasibility study has strongly suggested that a relational database system be installed.
+The details of ABC's sales and stock control are as follows:
+    a.
+Customers send in orders for goods.
+Each order may contain requests for variable quantities of one or more products from ABC's range.
+ABC keeps a stock file showing for each product the product details and the preferred supplier, the quantity in stock, the reorder level and other details.
+    b.
+ABC delivers those products that it has in stock in response to the customer order and an invoice is produced for the dispatched items.
+Any items that were not in stock are placed on a back order list and these items are usually re-ordered from the preferred supplier.
+Occasionally items are ordered from alternative sources.
+    c.
+In response to the invoices that are sent out to ABC's customers, the customers send in payments.
+Sometimes a payment will be for one invoice, sometimes for part of an invoice and sometimes for several invoices and part-invoices.
+    d.
+Identify the tables and associated fields from the above scenario.